 The first problem is that it’s easy to exhaust the pool of available singles at one’s home church.
 This is especially the case if one attends a small church.
 At one small church I attended years ago, there were no eligible bachelorettes my age at all.
 Another church I attended later had only one.
 After getting to know her through church functions, I knew we weren’t a good romantic match.

-The second problem is that Sunday morning worship services are terrible places to try to meet other Christian singles.
+3. Sunday morning worship services are terrible places to meet other Christian singles.

 This is because there’s precious little time for mingling.
 People tend to arrive minutes before the service starts.
 Once the service starts, everyone must turn their attention to worshipping, preventing further conversation.
 Once the service ends, it may again be only minutes before the congregants, including the singles, leave.
 This Sunday morning reality leaves only two minuscule windows of time for a bachelor or bachelorette to attempt to meet and start a conversation with someone who appears to be an eligible single.